Click Here to

-TIME TO CHANGE THE BATTERY & TEST ALL YOUR SMOKE ALARMS !
+TIME TO CHECK THE BATTERY & TEST ALL YOUR SMOKE ALARMS !

-Greater Springfield Volunteer Fire Department is offering free smoke alarms to residents who are in need of this simple but effective life safety alarm but might not be able to afford or install one themselves.
+Greater Springfield Volunteer Fire Department and the Fairfax County Fire & Rescue Department is offering free smoke alarms to residents who are in need of this simple but effective life safety alarm but might not be able to afford or install one themselves.

-For information on requesting a free smoke detector and to schedule a free installation by a member of the Greater Springfield Volunteer Fire Department, contact the station at:
+For information on requesting a free smoke detector and to schedule a free installation, contact the station at:

 For Fairfax residents outside of the Springfield area, please contact the station nearest your home.

 ... [ more ]